Erdogan promises 15 million doses of Covid vaccine for Africa - ExBulletin

 Erdogan promises 15 million doses of Covid vaccine for Africa

-Turkey will send 15 million doses of the Covid-19 vaccine to Africa, President Recep Tayyip Erdogan announced on Saturday at a major summit of the continent’s leaders, adding that low vaccination rates were a stain on humanity there.
+December 18 (THEWILL) – Turkish President Recep Tayyip Erdogan on Saturday pledged 15 million doses of the Covid-19 vaccine to Africa,

-Ankara has invested heavily in developing trade and diplomatic relations with the world’s poorest continent during Erdogan’s reign as prime minister and then president since 2003.
+Erdogan took this promise during the ongoing third edition of the Turkey-Africa Partnership Summit in Istanbul.

-Addressing dozens of leaders and ministers in attendance, Erdogan said Turkey will send 15 million doses of the Covid-19 vaccine to Africa, where cases are rising rapidly and vaccination rates are low.
+In his opening remarks to dozens of African leaders and ministers, Erdogan said Turkey will send 15 million doses of the Covid-19 vaccine to Africa, where cases are rising rapidly and vaccination rates are low.

 It was not immediately clear from his remarks whether Turkey would first send doses of the internationally approved vaccines it is currently using, including those developed by Pfizer-BioNTech.